jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 ### Kind of issue

 There are five types of issues(bug report, question, suggestion, implementation, test about implementation).
-- *Bug Report* is written when there is a problem in use.
+- *Bug report* is written when there is a problem in use.
 - *Question* are for non-bug questions.
 - *Suggestion* is a suggestion for this project or repository.
 - *Implementation* is an issue for contributors, and is used to track progress when there is content to be implemented.